marine-term-translations/Node-Back-End/Readme.md

 node serveur.js
 ```

-The server runs on `http://localhost:5002`, and the API can be accessed via the `/api/github` path.
+The server runs on `http://[Your-back-end-url]:5002`, and the API can be accessed via the `/api/github` path.
+Additionally, you can view the API documentation at the Swagger page available at `/api-docs`.